GiuliaGGG/Geospatial-Analysis-IOM-Missing-Migrants/README.md

 This project investigates the relationship between **migration routes, migrant deaths/disappearances, and conflict intensity** across Africa, Europe, and the Mediterranean region.

-By combining:

-- Missing migrant incident data (IOM Missing Migrants Project)
-- Armed conflict data (ACLED)
-- Population data (World Bank)
-- Country boundary shapefiles (GISCO)

-the analysis produces interactive and static maps to visualize:
+The analysis produces maps to visualize:

 - Migration flows
 - Death counts per route